-Scott and Meg are committed to bringing together independent brands and designers, curating the unique look and feel Tea Pea is known for.
+Scott and Meg are committed to bringing together independent brands and designers from New Zealand and around the World, curating the unique look and feel Tea Pea is known for.
 New brands are invited, and most existing designers have become personal friends of Scott and Meg, with their long history in the industry.

 Their design leading stores evoke happiness and joy achieved by a winning mix of sort-after brands, tactile goods, of colour and quality.